Georgia star Jalen Carter charged with racing in fatal wreck

 The Athens-Clarke County Police Department has issued an arrest warrant, obtained Wednesday by The Associated Press, that alleges Carter was racing his 2021 Jeep Trackhawk against the 2021 Ford Expedition driven by the recruiting staffer, 24-year-old Chandler LeCroy, which led to the Jan.
 15 wreck.

-Carter had been due in Indianapolis on Wednesday for the NFL scouting combine and is expected to address the arrest warrant when he returns to Athens, according to Lt.
+Carter had been due in Indianapolis on Wednesday for the NFL's scouting combine, and he is expected to address the arrest warrant when he returns to Athens, according to Lt.
 Shaun Barnett of the Athens-Clarke County Police Department.

 “It is my understanding that Mr. Carter is making arrangements to turn himself in,” Barnett said in an e-mail to the AP.